danquack/NFS-API/README.md

 [![Build Status](https://travis-ci.org/danquack/NFS-API.svg?branch=master)](https://travis-ci.org/danquack/NFS-API)

 The NFS API was designed to manage a mounts.yml file within nfs_mounts mounts puppet repo.
-This Python3 application is dockerized and posts to bitbucket using ssh keys embeded into the container.
+This Python3 application is dockerized and posts to git using ssh keys embeded into the container.

 # Structure:
 ```